 For a pharmaceutical brand to have an effective voice in today’s saturated market, it needs access to the right pharmaceutical ThoughtLeaders and clinicians.
 As you are aware, ThoughtLeaders (TLs) at all levels (global, national, regional, local) play a vital role in treatment adoption, formulary access and helping define beliefs about the efficacy, safety, tolerability, and overall value of a brand and where it fits in treatment algorithms.

-Access to pharmaceutical ThoughtLeaders has always been a challenge and the pandemic has made the feat even more difficult.
+Access to pharmaceutical ThoughtLeaders has always been a burdensome challenge to overcome and the pandemic has made the feat even more difficult.
 The following is an explanation of the top clinician engagement challenges pharmaceutical companies face, as well as three ways to drive access to the right pharmaceutical ThoughtLeaders and clinicians despite those challenges.

 Top Challenges with Clinician Engagement